 The street parking downtown has a 2-hour time limit during business hours that is strictly enforced.
-Parking is available across the street to the west from the meeting location on both sides of the Hilton Garden Inn (north and south), one of the hotels where we have reserved a block of rooms.
+Free parking is available on both sides of the Hilton Garden Inn (north and south), one of the hotels where we have reserved a block of rooms.
 The downtown area is very walkable, with several restaurants and bars within a few blocks of the Hilton Garden Inn.

-The photo gallery below shows a panoramic view of Keeler Ave. looking south from Frank Phillips Blvd. with the hotel on the right (west) and the brown meeting tower across the street to the left.
-The meeting entry door is highlighted in another photo.
+The photo gallery below shows a panoramic view of Keeler Ave. looking south from Frank Phillips Blvd. with the hotel on the right (west).
 Hover to pause the slideshow.